Michel Petrucciani: Personality and musical style

-What is known for certain is that Petrucciani was fiercely determined to take all the joy and satisfaction from life that he could.
+Petrucciani was fiercely determined to take all the joy and satisfaction from life that he could.
 "I'm a brat," he said.
 "My philosophy is to have a really good time and never let anything stop me from doing what I want to do.
 It's like driving a car, waiting for an accident.
 That's no way to drive a car.
 If you have an accident, you have an accident—c'est la vie."
 He certainly lived true to his maxim.
 Just one week before he died of a pulmonary infection, he was up all night celebrating the new year with his friends.

 Stylistically, Petrucciani is most frequently compared to Bill Evans and Keith Jarrett for his lyricism and Oscar Peterson for his virtuosity.
 His playing was often quite dramatic; critics accuse him of over-indulgence and cheap showmanship, sometimes dismissing his music as being too accessible.
 Petrucciani was loose and playful in a rhythm section, and gave attention to a strong articulation of the melody.
 He sometimes paused at the peaks of his solo lines before descending again, as if in appreciation of his idea.

-Michel distinguished himself most obviously from his primary inspiration in that he lacked Bill Evans's cerebral approach to the piano.
-Petrucciani's interest was primarily in simply playing; he spent little time reharmonizing or arranging.
-"When I play, I play with my heart and my head and my spirit… I don't play to people's heads, but to their hearts." he says.
-The moments of musical clarity or bliss he describes come during his performances.
-"You know sometimes when I play a concert… and I have that right timing… those notes make me feel warm and good… it's like lovemaking, it's like having an orgasm."
-Yet despite his emphasis on performance, he disliked applause, calling it old-fashioned and a distraction.

-Michel's unbridled love of the piano in no way entailed artistic carelessness.
-Indeed, he described the piano as literally taking him to his grave.
-"It might lead me to death… meaning that I'd be on my deathbed saying, too bad I can't live another year, I would have been much better."
-He also complained about mistakes, saying, "…the pitfall is that when I make a mistake it sounds absolutely outrageous, really horrible because everything else is so clear!"